 Welcome to the Saint Paul Public Schools Department of Transportation

-The Saint Paul Public Schools provides transportation service to students who are attending Saint Paul Public Schools and programs, or who are attending non-public and some charter schools that are located within the City of Saint Paul.
-Transportation is provided to students who meet eligibility requirements contained in the Board of Education Policy 707.00 Eligibility for Student Transportation.
+Saint Paul Public Schools provides transportation services to students who are attending Saint Paul Public Schools and programs or who are attending non-public and some charter schools that are located within the City of Saint Paul.
+Transportation is provided for students who meet eligibility requirements contained in the Board of Education Policy 707.00 Eligibility for Student Transportation.

-Under Minnesota Statutes and Federal laws the School District is required to provide specialized transportation services to students whose handicapping condition requires individualized transportation services.
+Under Minnesota Statutes and Federal laws, the school district is required to provide specialized transportation services to students whose handicapped condition requires individualized transportation services.

-Minnesota Statutes grant charter schools the option of requesting transportation service from the resident school district or providing transportation themselves and collecting aide directly from the State of Minnesota.
-The resident school district must provide transportation service within the school district boundaries if requested by the charter school.
-The resident school district is not required to provide transportation service to non-resident students attending charter schools located within the district boundaries.
+Minnesota Statutes grant charter schools the option of requesting transportation service from the resident school district or providing transportation themselves and collecting aid directly from the State of Minnesota.
+The resident school district must provide transportation services within the school district boundaries if requested by the charter school.
+The resident school district is not required to provide transportation services for non-resident students attending charter schools located within the district boundaries.

 - 16 Neighborhood schools